 Click here for information on Charles Mill Lake Level.

 One of the first priorities of the founding members was to build a clubhouse and provide parking and a launch area for their boats.
 The clubhouse has been updated throughout the years to provide bathrooms and showers, a modern kitchen, and a large propane grill, but it retains a rustic appearance and tradition with a large ballroom, three fireplaces, a screened-in second-story porch, a ground-level porch with picnic tables, a “Foc’s’l’’ or card room, a “Bos’n’s Locker,” and a bar.
+We even have hammock chairs available for relaxing outside (instructions for use)!

 The waterfront consists of an electric hoist, launch ramp, three long docks, and temporary parking for cars and trailers.
 Moorings are available for those who prefer leaving their boat in the water.
 A boathouse provides storage for club supplies and equipment.